evazlimen/cholla-cosmo/docs/source/vl_vs_simple.rst

   2. There would be a dual energy selection and synch to the dev_conserved_half after the half update.

 * In VL, should DE be selected and synchronized at the half-step upate?

+Not sure this has much effect.
+Trying to update the half-update step with a gravity term led to bad cells.
+Still wondering about current bad cells, but nonetheless could be tried.
+It certainly didn't lead to the expected behavior.

+* Gravity is applied in a mixed update.
+Not sure I like that much.
+There may need to be an update to the potential before doing the final energy and momentum update.